stefano0293849/RaspberryBluetooth/README.md

 ```

-9) Connect your phone to the bluetooth of the raspberry and now you can surf the internet with your phone using the connection  of the raspberry py 3 without using the wifi.
+9) Connect your phone to the bluetooth of the raspberry and now you can surf the internet with your phone using the connection  of the raspberry py 3 without using the wifi but just the bluetooth connection.

 10) Bluetooth is very slow but it can be helpfull to use it in iot devices becouse it consume less power.